At SF Bayview town hall meeting, anger erupts as police show footage of an unarmed man

 The attendees broke into applause.

 Jeremy Miller said he also knew O’Neil as a friend.
 “I remember his smile,” Miller said.
-“I shook his hand, I hugged his man.”
+“I shook his hand, I hugged this man.”

 “I’ve been seeing … chatter about new community policing — and we don’t need none of that mess,” Miller screamed.
 “We need the police to stop killing our community.
 And that goes directly on your desk, Chief.”